ttrpgtools/fvtt-troika-qol/README.md

 ## Improvements

 - Adds "Apply Damage" and "Apply Healing" options to the context menu on chat cards that contain damage rolls (basically all rolls that aren't skill/luck rolls).
+- Luck automatically rolls under, and it decrements itself
+- There is a bed icon next to Luck that will roll 2d6 and automatically add it to your luck
+- When you roll for a spell, the spell cost is automatically taken from your stamina
+- On the Provisions tab, there are two icons next to the Provisions title
+  - The bed restores 2d6 to your stamina (resting)
+  - The cookie restores 1d6 to your stamina (eating provision)